Will Smith: 2008–2022: Career fluctuations and King Richard

+Also in 2017, Smith released the song "Get Lit" a collaboration between him and his former group mate Jazzy Jeff, and launched his own YouTube channel, which as of July 2019 has over 6 million subscribers and 294 million total views.
 Smith performed the official song "Live It Up" alongside American singer Nicky Jam and Kosovar singer Era Istrefi at the closing ceremony of the 2018 FIFA World Cup in Moscow, Russia.
 That September, Smith appeared, alongside Bad Bunny, on the Marc Anthony song "Está Rico".

-Smith portrayed The Genie (originally voiced by Robin Williams) in the live-action adaptation of Disney's Aladdin, directed by Guy Ritchie.
-He also participated in the soundtracks by recording singles: "Arabian Nights (2019)", "Friend Like Me" and "Prince Ali".
+Smith portrayed the Genie (originally voiced by Robin Williams) in the live-action adaptation of Disney's Aladdin, directed by Guy Ritchie.
+He also participated in the soundtracks by recording singles: "Arabian Nights (2019)", "Friend Like Me", and "Prince Ali".
 The film was released on May 24, 2019.
 Aladdin grossed over $1 billion worldwide to become Smith's highest-grossing film, surpassing Independence Day.
 Smith was also featured on rapper Logic's song "Don't Be Afraid To Be Different" (2019), from his fifth studio album Confessions of a Dangerous Mind.

 Smith appeared as an assassin who faces off against a younger clone of himself in Ang Lee's Gemini Man, released on October 11, 2019.
 The film was a box office bomb and received negative reviews from critics.
 Variety's Peter DeBruge called the film "a high-concept misfire" and wrote: "In practice, it's been a nearly impossible project to get made, passing through the hands of countless actors and falling through multiple times because the technology wasn't there yet.
-At least, that's been the excuse, although judging by the finished product, it was the script that never lived up to the promise of its premise."
+At least, that's been the excuse, although judging by the finished product, it was the script that never lived up to the promise of its premise".

 Later that year, Smith had his second starring role in an animated film, in Spies in Disguise, opposite Tom Holland.
 Smith voiced Lance Sterling, a spy who teams up with the nerdy inventor who creates his gadgets (Holland).
 In 2020, he reteamed with Martin Lawrence for the third film in their franchise, Bad Boys for Life.
-In 2019, Smith invested $46 million in esports organization Gen.G with Smith's Dreamers Fund, which he co-founded with Keisuke Honda.
+In 2019, Smith and Keisuke Honda led a $46 million investment round in esports organization Gen.G.
 In June 2020, it was announced that Smith would star in Emancipation, directed by Antoine Fuqua, in which he portrays Peter, a runaway slave, who outsmarts hunters and the Louisiana swamp on a journey to the Union Army.